 Dave likes to hang out with entrepreneurs & startups, and occasionally invests in those foolish enough to let him.
 He has been an investor in hundreds of companies all over the world including Credit Karma, Twilio, MakerBot, Wildfire Interactive, Viki, Mashery, SendGrid, Mint.com, and SlideShare, among others.

-Dave has been geeking out in Silicon Valley for over twenty years, and has worked with companies such as PayPal, Founders Fund, Facebook, LinkedIn, Twilio, Mint.com, Simply Hired, O'Reilly Media, Intel, & Microsoft.
-Years ago he used to do real work like coding or marketing or running conferences, but these days he mostly does useless stuff like sending lots of email, blogging, and hanging out on Facebook and Twitter.
+Dave has been geeking out in Silicon Valley for over twenty-five years as a developer, entrepreneur, blogger, investor, and marketing nerd.
+He has worked with companies such as PayPal, Founders Fund, Facebook, LinkedIn, Twilio, Mint.com, Simply Hired, O'Reilly Media, Intel, & Microsoft.
+Years ago he used to do real work like coding or marketing, but these days he mostly does useless stuff like email, blogging, and hanging out on Facebook and Twitter.

 Dave also likes to play ultimate frisbee when his knees don't hurt.

 [Not So Short Bio]

 Dave McClure is a venture capitalist and founding partner at 500 Startups, an internet startup seed fund & incubator headquartered in Silicon Valley with over $125 in assets under management.
 Dave has been geeking out in Silicon Valley for over twenty-five years as a developer, entrepreneur, startup advisor & investor, blogger, and internet marketing nerd.